UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 ### Updating secrets

-You cannot change the payload of a secret (other than deleting the secret), but if you initially created a secret without specifying a payload, you can later add a payload to it by using the `update` function.
-For example:
+To create a secret without a payload and then separately update it you would use:

 ```none
 $ openstack secret store --name testSecret2